-The reason that the same rules do not apply here is tied to the principle that some things that are better to say in person than to write in a message.
-This logic comes into play if you are going to say something that might touch on a delicate issue as you can usually control a situation a little better in a live conversation than you can in a written exchange.
+The reason the same rules do not apply here is tied to the principle that some things are better said in person than written in a message.
+This logic comes into play if you are going to say something that might touch on a delicate issue, as you can usually control a situation a little better in a live conversation than you can in a written exchange.

 An Example of Speaking Versus Writing